-- The cost of meals and lodging en route.
+- The cost of lodging en route.
 The university recommends that departments use the federal maximum per diem standards as published by the government as a reasonable guideline.
+Meals are not allowable.

 - Temporary living expense for up to 30 days at a new location.

 - Pre‐move house hunting trips involving expenses of traveling (including transportation, meals and lodging) from the former residence to the new place of employment for the principal purpose of searching for a new residence.
 Expenses may be reimbursed for the employee and spouse for a maximum of two pre‐move house‐hunting trips.

 - Temporary storage and insuring household goods and personal effects for up to 20 days at the new location.